Notes on some of the rarer British marques

 They developed a production line near the turn of the century, possibly influencing Henry Ford who visited the factory in Pottery Lane, Openshaw, Manchester.

-They developed the first production rotary valve engine in 1886 and this continued to be built until 1902.
+They built the first production rotary valve engine in 1886 and this continued to be produced until 1902.

 When AJS went bankrupt in 1931, Crossley purchased a good deal of the stock and built some 300 cars using AJS components.